dragonlzm/PAVE/README.md

 ## PAVE Weights
 We includes all the PAVE weights for different tasks in this section.
+You can find all the weights from [here](https://huggingface.co/zhuomingliu/PAVE/tree/main)
 ### 1. 3D-QA

 | Dataset | Base Model | Schedule | Checkpoint | ScanQA (C) | ScanQA (B-4) | ScanQA (M) | ScanQA (R) | ScanQA (EM@1) | SQA3D (EM@1)